Decision-Neuroscience-Lab/coding-workshop-material/Code-Peer-Review.md

 2. An author **approaches a potential reviewer** and asks them to review.
 When choosing someone to review your code it is good to ask a person that is doing a similar project or analysis technique.
 This allows the reviewer to see how others design experiments or analyses in their field of research.
 However, reviewers with different areas of expertise can also be good, as it can broaden reviewers' knowledge of experimental paradigms and data analysis techniques.

 3. The reviewer is given access to the Git repository containing the code to be reviewed and **makes a new branch**.
-This branch should be called something like 'danf-code-review'.
+This branch should be called something like 'danf-code-review' if Dan F is the reviewer.
 Make sure to branch off of the most recent version of the code.

 4. The reviewer **makes notes, and makes changes/inserts comments in the code**.
 For example, comments could be included that ask for further explanation/clarification or suggest an improvement.
 Reviewer comments should be prefaced by a keyword, so that the code author(s) can easily locate them using the search function.
 For example, you could preface each comment with DANF_COMMENT.
 Try to write informative comments and explain the reasons why you have made each suggestion.